TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-cannot-connect-to-sql-instance.md

 * **Error:"Cannot Generate SSPI Context"** while connecting to SQL Server

-  Connectivity to SQL May fail because of SPN duplication, or incorrectly registered or missing entries.
+  Connectivity to SQL may fail because of SPN duplication, or incorrectly registered or missing entries.
 Download and log in to the VM as **Domain Administrator** and [Run Kerberos Configuration Manager](https://www.microsoft.com/download/details.aspx?id=39046) to fix these SPN issues.

 * **SQL Service does not Start because of Missing TempDB Folders**

-   If you restarted your VM or Resized your VM, SQL might not start because of Tempdb Files/Folders missing on the D Drive.
+   If you restarted your VM or resized your VM, SQL might not start because of Tempdb Files/Folders missing on the D Drive.
 We are working on a fix for this.
 Run the following script to create the TempDB structure:

     ```PS
       $SQLService="SQL Server (MSSQLSERVER)"